Multiple Deaths From West Nile Virus Confirmed In United States

-A Lodi, New Jersey man has died from West Nile virus on Saturday, reports Fox News.
+A Lodi, New Jersey, man died from West Nile virus on Saturday, reports Fox News.
 A spokesperson for the New Jersey Board of Health confirmed the death on Friday, making this the first confirmed death from West Nile virus in that state this year.

-Fred Maikisch, 62, was the patient who passed away, and he was diagnosed with the virus just a few weeks ago, earlier this month.
+Fred Maikisch, 62, was the patient who passed away, and he was diagnosed with the virus just a few weeks ago.
 An MRI showed there was no hope of recovery for Fred the day before he died, his sister posted on Facebook.
 West Nile virus is carried by mosquitoes.
 Symptoms include a rash, headache, body aches, vomiting, diarrhea, and other symptoms.
 Not everyone who contracts the virus shows these symptoms, and most people who do contract it recover.

 “About 1 in 150 people who are infected develop a severe illness affecting the central nervous system such as encephalitis (inflammation of the brain) or meningitis (inflammation of the membranes that surround the brain and spinal cord),” according to the Center for Disease Control and Prevention.

-The number of cases has increased significantly from last year, when there were 8.
+The number of cases has increased significantly from last year, when there were eight.
 The health department said the hot and wet weather patterns over the summer may have contributed to the increase.

 There were two deaths from the virus in Pennsylvania, reports Lancaster Online.
 Harlan H. Hoover, 81, was one of those who lost their battle with the virus.
 He passed away on September 17 as a result.
 Pennsylvania has had 33 human cases of the virus so far this year.
 That’s significant considering there have only been 65 human cases in the area since 2002.